AndroidSeclab/CCA-Droid/readme.md

 <br>

 ## A DIY example: Performing app security analysis using CCA-Droid
-In this example, we'll show you how to use CCA-Droid to analyze a sample app and interpret the results.
+In this example, we'll show you how to use CCA-Droid to analyze a sample app(e.g., StaticInitializationVector.apk) and interpret the results.
 Please follow these steps:
 1. Place the generated JAR file (build/libs/CCA-Droid-<version>-SNAPSHOT.jar) and the rule folder in the project directory.
 2. To start the analysis, open a terminal in the project root directory and enter the following command:
     ```bash
-    java -jar build/libs/CCA-Droid-<version>-SNAPSHOT.jar -p /path/to/Android/Sdk/platforms -i dataset/sample.apk -r rule > result.txt
+    java -jar build/libs/CCA-Droid-<version>-SNAPSHOT.jar -p /path/to/Android/Sdk/platforms -i dataset/staticinitializationvector/StaticInitializationVector.apk -r rule > result.txt
     ```

 	**Option descriptions:**